-Looking for a delicious low carb cheesecake recipe?
-These little keto cinnamon roll cheesecakes are easy to make and they really hit the spot!
+Looking for a fun mini cheesecake recipe?
+These little keto cinnamon roll cheesecakes are easy to make and absolutely delicious!
+And the individual servings allow for perfect portion control.
+Now with an instructional video so you see just how easy these low carb mini cheesecakes are to make.
 This post is sponsored by Bob’s Red Mill.

-This keto cinnamon roll cheesecake recipe was inspired by something I saw on Pinterest recently.
+This keto cinnamon roll cheesecake was inspired by something I saw on Pinterest recently.

 Cinnamon Roll Cheesecake Inspiration